juanm4/hexagonal-architecture-frontend/README.md

 Now it's the show time, let's try to put all this theory into practice through an example.
 Let's write some code.

-Imagine that we have to design a shopping cart, and we have to do it both in "reactjs" and in "vuejs".
+Imagine that we have to design a shopping cart, and we have to do it in "reactjs", "vuejs" and "React Native".

 First, we think in which entities come into play, known that we will retrieve the data through a third party service (we will see that later).